Lillian Wald: Nursing career

 Wald worked for a time at the New York Juvenile Asylum (now Children's Village), an orphanage where conditions were poor.
 By 1893, she left medical school and started to teach a home class on nursing for poor immigrant families on New York City's Lower East Side at the Hebrew Technical School for Girls.
-Shortly thereafter, she began to care for sick Lower East Side residents as a visiting nurse.
-Along with another nurse, Mary Brewster, she moved into a spartan room near her patients, in order to care for them better.
-Around that time she coined the term "public health nurse" to describe nurses whose work is integrated into the public community.
+Shortly after that, she began to care for sick Lower East Side residents as a visiting nurse.
+Along with another nurse, Mary Brewster, she moved into a spartan room near her patients in order to care for them better.
+Around that time, she coined the term "public health nurse" to describe nurses whose work is integrated into the public community.

 Wald advocated for nursing in public schools.
 Her ideas led the New York Board of Health to organize the first public nursing system in the world.
+Wald's nursing leadership was also critical to steering New York through the 1918 Spanish flu pandemic.
+During the pandemic, she chaired the Nurses' Emergency Council, which provided visiting nursing to sick families in their homes.

-She was the first president of the National Organization for Public Health Nursing.
-Wald established a nursing insurance partnership with Metropolitan Life Insurance Company that became a model for many other corporate projects.
+Wald was the first president of the National Organization for Public Health Nursing.
+She also established a nursing insurance partnership with Metropolitan Life Insurance Company that became a model for many other corporate projects.
 She suggested a national health insurance plan and helped to found the Columbia University School of Nursing.
 Wald authored two books relating to her community health work, The House on Henry Street (1911) and Windows on Henry Street (1934).

 Wald founded the Henry Street Settlement.
 The organization attracted the attention of prominent Jewish philanthropist Jacob Schiff, who secretly provided Wald with money to more effectively help the "poor Russian Jews" whose care she provided.
-By 1906 Wald had 27 nurses on staff, and she succeeded in attracting broader financial support from such gentiles as Elizabeth Milbank Anderson.
-By 1913 the staff had grown to 92 people.
+By 1906, Wald had 27 nurses on staff, and she succeeded in attracting broader financial support from such gentiles as Elizabeth Milbank Anderson.
+By 1913, the staff had grown to 92 people.
 The Henry Street Settlement eventually developed as the Visiting Nurse Service of New York.

 The Henry Street Settlement

 Wald's vision for Henry Street was one unlike any others at the time.
 Wald believed that every New York City resident was entitled to equal and fair health care regardless of their social status, socio-economic status, race, gender, or age.
-She argued that everyone should have access to at-home-care.
-A strong advocate for adequate bed-side manner, Wald believed that regardless of if a person could afford at-home-care, they deserved to be treated with the same level of respect that some who could afford it would be.
+She argued that everyone should have access to at-home care.
+A strong advocate for adequate bedside manner, Wald believed that regardless of whether a person could afford at-home care, they deserved to be treated with the same level of respect that some who could afford it would be.